Raoul Island: March 2021 earthquake

 4 March 2021 – 08:28 local time.
 An 8.1 magnitude earthquake occurred at a depth of 26.5 km, 4 km east of Raoul Island.
 Owing to the COVID-19 pandemic, the island was uninhabited at the time.
 The earthquake led to a tsunami warning for much of New Zealand, and evacuation of some coastal regions of the North Island.

 Geography

+The island is about 1100 km northeast of Auckland and its location means it is a convenient earthquake and tsunami monitoring station for several Pacific nations.
 Two Holocene calderas are found at Raoul.
-The older caldera, which cuts the center of Raoul Island, is about 3.5 × 2.5 km long and wide respectively.
+The older caldera, which cuts the centre of Raoul Island, is about 3.5 × 2.5 km long and wide respectively.
 Denham caldera, formed during a major dacitic explosive eruption about 2200 years ago, truncated the western side of the island and is 6.5 × 4 km long and wide respectively.
-Its long axis is parallel to the tectonic fabric of the Havre Trough that lies west of the volcanic arc.